lupyuen/lupyuen.github.io/src/serial.md

 printf("This is printed on UART with Interrupts\n");
 ```

-So if we don't see any App Messages, check that the __UART Interrupts__ are OK.
+So if we don't see any App Messages in NuttX, check that the __UART Interrupts__ are OK.

-TODO

 ![Shared Peripheral Interrupts for Allwinner A64's Generic Interrupt Controller](https://lupyuen.github.io/images/interrupt-peripheral.jpg)